josephspurrier/gomithrilapp/README.md

 # You can now remove the folder: src/github.com/FiloSottile/gvt
 # You should now add the {PROJECTROOT}/bin folder to your $PATH to make gvt available from your terminal.

-# Make sure you CD to the api folder before using gvt:
+# Make sure you CD to the api folder before using gvt.
 cd $GOPATH/src/app/api

+# Here is a sample command to add a new dependency to the project.
 gvt fetch github.com/user/project
 ```